ajeetraina/labspace-developer-productivity/labspace/06-secure.md

 ## Demo #1 · Surface the problem

-After Lab 5 you have `catalog-service:v1.1` from the `node:18` base.
-Let's measure the cost.
+After Lab 5 you have `catalog-service:v1.1`.
+If you followed Lab 3's `setup.sh` step, the Dockerfile was patched to `FROM node:18` — a deliberately old base that gives us a realistic "legacy app" starting point.
+Let's measure where it stands.

 Quick vulnerability overview: